kleinjb25/MiamiInsider/README.md

  * Debugger is active!
  * Debugger PIN: 678-438-076
 ~~~
 Click on one of the addresses provided.
+This will take you to the homepage of the web server.